 Every one of them would be expected to act in the same way and achieve the same level of military, cultural, and economic success.

 However, it was a standard that was impossible to live up to.
-Every one of his successors will never measure up to his extraordinary time in power.
+Every one of his successors would never measure up to his extraordinary time in power.

 Regardless of the challenges that Rome faced after his death, Augustus' reign was so effective that the Roman Empire continued in much the same way.